starknet-edu/starknetbook/src/ch02-02-compile-deploy-interact.md

 the Account Descriptor is a JSON file detailing the wallet’s address and public key.

-For an account to be used as a signer it must be deployed to the appropriate network (Starknet Goerli or mainnet) and funded.
+In order for an account to be used as a signer it must be deployed to the appropriate network, Starknet Goerli or mainnet, and funded.

 Steps for deploying and funding an account:

 1. Install Braavos or Argent X browser extensions.

 2. Fund your account with ETH.
-Click on "Deposit" on Braavos or "Add funds" on Argent X, then select "Starknet token faucet" to get testnet tokens.
+Click on **Deposit** on Braavos or **Add funds** on Argent X, then select "Starknet token faucet" to get testnet tokens.
 You can also use [Starknet Goerli Faucet](https://faucet.goerli.starknet.io/).